 The situation in the study has been better described later, in 2006.
 It seems that very high doses of hydroquinone given by feeding tube presented the possibility to cause cancer, according to FDA.
 Nevertheless, no carcinogenic properties have to linked to topical or oral hydroquinone use in humans, so far.
 Therefore, one may use the standard preparation and safely take hydroquinone.

-It’s also quite obvious that hydroquinone is safe than many may think.
+It’s also quite obvious that hydroquinone is safer than many may think.
 Some imply that any concentration higher than 4% of hydroquinone presents risks, and yet, no study has showed so far that hydroquinone leads to cancer in humans when used topically.

 Truth be told, hydroquinone does raise valid worries, but it still holds its status as the most effective skin lightener on the market today.
 Yes, there are other ingredients that also lighten your skin (vitamin C, Retin A, retinol and alpha hydroxy acids).
 You may very well use a concentration for 2% and add some more complementary ingredients for obvious results.